Keap vs Salesforce: Which CRM is Right for You in 2025?

 We’ve explored their features, analyzed their pricing plans, and even spoken to real users to understand each platform’s pros and cons.

-Pricing: It has a free plan.
+Pricing: You can try it for free.
 Paid plan starts at $249/month

 Key Features: